coolaj86/coolaj86.github.com/_posts/2011-09-27-roll-your-own-tomato-firmware.md

 Goal
 ===

-Customize and rebrand the Tomato firmware by modifying the Web Interface.
+Customize / rebrand the Tomato / DD-WRT firmware by modifying the Web Interface.

 Instructions
 ===